cake-tin99/tBLASTn-database-creation-search-and-gene-extraction/README.md

 From here you can set coverage and percentage identity to the refernce cut-offs.

-**Pulling a gene from a genome file***
+**Pulling a gene from a genome file*** tblastn provides the contig name and the start and end coordinate that the hit matches too in the genome, these can be substituted into fastasubgrep